Liverpool Corporation Waterworks

-The second Act was the Liverpool Corporation Water Act 1847, which allowed the corporation to buy out the private water companies, and subsequent Acts authorised the construction of reservoirs, initially on Rivington Pike, where a total of eight reservoirs were eventually completed, most of the work being overseen by the engineer Thomas Hawksley.
+The second act was the Liverpool Corporation Waterworks Act 1847 (10 & 11 Vict. c. cclxi), which allowed the corporation to buy out the private water companies, and subsequent acts authorised the construction of reservoirs, initially on Rivington Pike, where a total of eight reservoirs were eventually completed, most of the work being overseen by the engineer Thomas Hawksley.
 The work included sand filters to treat the water before it entered a pipeline to Liverpool.
 The volume of water that this scheme supplied was rather less than that estimated, and the promised constant supply of water to residents reverted to an intermittent supply, as the population expanded and the volume of water used by households increased.
 This issue was eventually resolved by building the Vyrnwy Reservoir in Wales and a 68 mi aqueduct to convey the water to Liverpool.

-Following the Water Act 1973, both water supply and sewerage services were taken over from the Corporation by the North West Water Authority, which subsequently became United Utilities.
+Following the Water Act 1973 (c.
+37), both water supply and sewerage services were taken over from the corporation by the North West Water Authority, which subsequently became United Utilities.
 Newlands' vision for a sewage treatment works was realised in 1991, when a works was completed in Sandon Dock, which was extended by a £200 million upgrade in 2016, utilising the adjacent Wellington Dock.
 Hawksley's sand filters for the Rivington chain of reservoirs were replaced by a £38.9-million water treatment works in 1994, although the water is now used to supply Wigan rather than Liverpool.
-The Liverpool Sanatory Act became the model for the Public Health Act 1848, which saw many other towns benefit from the reforms Newlands introduced.
+The Liverpool Sanatory [sic] Act 1846 (9 & 10 Vict. c. cxxvii) became the model for the Public Health Act 1848 (11 & 12 Vict. c.
+63), which saw many other towns benefit from the reforms Newlands introduced.
 He reduced mortality in Liverpool significantly, and crowds lined the streets for his funeral in 1871.